City News Bureau of Chicago: Operations

 Though the Tribune had been hailed by former City Newsers as a savior of CNB, on December 1, 2005, the Tribune informed the 19 employees of City News Service that their jobs were being eliminated as part of cost-cutting measures going on throughout the Tribune Company.
 (See Associated Press and other news stories of December 1 & December 2, 2005.)
 Tribune editors and executives reasoned that CNS was providing the Tribune's competitors' Web sites with news that the paper itself should have exclusively, the better to compete in an age of Internet news distribution.

 The City News Service closed at the end of 2005, and was swallowed into a smaller Tribune Internet news operation.

 City News lives on, in spirit, at least, at the Sun-Times.
 In February 2006, the Sun-Times worked to fill the void felt at the city's TV and radio stations by the demise of the old City News by starting its own 24-hour newswire, the STNG Wire.
 The key to the operation, staffed by veterans of both the original and the Tribune-run City News, is the Daybook, the invaluable daily listing of press conferences, court activity and other events throughout the Chicago metropolitan area, which is shared with subscribers and the Sun Times News Group family.
 The STNG wire also covers the blood and guts news—the fires, murders, shootings, stabbings, automobile accidents—that City News was known for, 24 hours a day, seven days a week.

 Former City News Editor Paul Zimbrakos continues to teach young journalists through his City News Bureau course at Loyola University Chicago.
 Here is the course description from the Loyola School of Communication website:

 "In fall 2009 the School of Communication started offering students access to a Chicago news gathering institution the City News Bureau.
 For over 100 years Chicago hosted one of the best news bureaus in the country.
 Young reporters learned at The City New Bureau of Chicago how the city worked and how they could best cover the city.
 We are re-launching that bureau in the form of a course this fall.
 It will be taught by two remarkable journalism veterans.
 Paul Zimbrakos was the Managing Editor of the bureau for a number of years before it closed its doors and tutored many of the best journalists in the country.
 Jack Smith was the former CBS Bureau Chief in Chicago and Washington DC.
 Together they will make this class a rich learning lab and help students discover how best to cover a city and its inner-workings."

-Zimbrakos passed away May 31, 2022, according to CBS News Chicago.
+Zimbrakos died May 31, 2022, according to CBS News Chicago.